4teamwork/ftw.contentpage/README.rst

 **Special views:**

-There's a two-column and two-level overview called authorities_view, which displays a list of ContentPages with with the IListingMarker interface.
+There's a two-column and two-level overview named ``authorities_view``, which displays a list of ContentPages with with the ``IListingMarker`` interface.
-The IListingMarker interface ist added and removed by a checkbox called "Mark content for listings" on the ContentPage.
-This way you can decide if a ContentPage is displayed on the authorities_view manually.
-The checkbox is implemented with archetypes.schemaextender, which means you can also extend other content types:
+The ``IListingMarker`` interface ist added and removed by ticking a checkbox called "Mark content for listings" on the ContentPage.
+This allows to decide if a ContentPage is displayed on the
+``authorities_view`` manually.
+The checkbox is implemented with archetypes.schemaextender, which allows to extend other content types:

 Code example: